wchowdhu/udacity-git-ml-engineer-nanodegree/coursework/portfolio_exercise/README.md

 *Note: The name of the package should be unique, as `wchowdhu_distributions_v2` already exists in the PyPi repository, change the name of the package to something else before running the above commands on the command line.
 That also means changing the information in `setup.py` and the folder name.*

 ##### To import the package:
-Since the package is already uploaded to the PyPi repository, to import and use the package run the following commands in your terminal:
+Since the package is already uploaded to the PyPi repository, run the following commands in your terminal to import and use the package:
 ```
 pip install wchowdhu_distributions_v2
 ```